-VETERINARY SERVICES TOTAL DEFINITIONS Microchipping and/or Collar with ID tags Animals receiving insertion of microchip and/or application of long- wear collar with identification, as well as registering microchip/ recording identification.
+VETERINARY SERVICES ADULT UP TO 5 MONTHS AGE UNKOWN TOTAL DEFINITIONS Microchipping and/ or Collar with ID tags Animals receiving insertion of microchip and/or application of longwear collar with identification, as well as registering microchip/recording identification.
 Spay/Neuter for Owned Animals Owned animals receiving spay/neuter services.
 Trap-Neuter-Return is not counted here.
 Count TNR above in Field Services.
 Wellness/Preventive Medical Care Routine preventive care provided to healthy pets and/or same treatments provided to mildly affected pets (i.e. vaccinations, routine deworming, flea/tick treatment, heartworm prevention, etc.).
-Sick Animal Care/ Basic Veterinary Care Minor medical or surgical care provided to pets with a condition requiring single course of treatment (i.e. dentistry, tooth extraction, minor heartworm disease, routine skin allergy, ear infection, etc.) Sick Animal Care/ Advanced Veterinary Care Animal presents with illness as complaint and illness requires more than routine preventive medical or surgical care to address.
+Sick Animal Care/Basic Veterinary Care Minor medical or surgical care provided to pets with a condition requiring single course of treatment (i.e. dentistry, tooth extraction, minor heartworm disease, routine skin allergy, ear infection, etc.) Sick Animal Care/Advanced Veterinary Care Animal presents with illness as complaint and illness requires more than routine preventive medical or surgical care to address.
 Condition requires ongoing or chronic care, or hospitalization to prevent death/disability (i.e. fractures, chronic diarrhea, URI, parvo, diabetes, cancer, etc.).
-Owner Intended Euthanasia (OIE) An Owner Intended Euthanasia is defined as a pet whose owner brought the pet to the shelter/community service clinic with the INTENT of requesting euthanasia due to a medical or behavior condition or the owner selects euthanasia as the best treatment option after consultation with a veterinarian.
-It is NOT defined as a euthanasia that takes place after an owner surrenders a pet WITHOUT the intent to euthanize and the shelter/rescue then determines the euthanasia outcome.
-(See page 2 for more details) TOTAL VETETERINARY SERVICES
+Owner Intended Euthanasia (OIE) Limited to this definition: Owner makes an appointment with the shelter to euthanize their animal due to a medical or behavioral condition or owner selects euthanasia as the best treatment option after consultation with a veterinarian.
+Owner Intended Euthanasia (OIE) should not be reported in both the community services database and as an intake/outcome.
+All OIE data submitted to SAC as an intake/outcome will be reported as a community service in our public data.
+TOTAL VETERINARY SERVICES